 A Guide To Writing Good Bug Reports and Job Requests

-The ECS programmers will try to help you with any problems you have regarding the ECS computing facilities.
-But our job is harder when we don't have enough information to work with.
+will try to help you with any problems you have regarding ECS computing facilities.
+But our job can be made much easier if you follow the guidelines given here.

-Before requesting help from us you should at least read the first section of this technical note, which provides advice on how to make a good request.
-If you follow these guidelines it will be easier for us to help you and means your request can be dealt with quicker.
+Before requesting help from us you should at least read the first two sections of this technical note, which provide a brief overview of the RT (Request Tracker) system used by ECS and some advice on how to make good requests.

-The remaining sections of the technical note describes the particular system we use in ECS for tracking requests.
+The remaining sections of the technical note describe RT in more detail.
 Some tips that apply specifically to that system are given.
-It is not essential that you read these sections before requesting help although doing so may avoid problems that occasionally crop up.
+It is not essential that you read these sections before requesting help although doing so may avoid issues that occasionally crop up.

 (for problem reports) or firstname.lastname@example.org

-for general queries or requests (software installation, changing file access permissions, user account issues, etc).
+(for general queries or requests for software installation, changing file access permissions, user account issues, etc).
+It doesn't matter if you use the wrong address though, as the same people see emails to both!

-Also, we prefer that you don't make a new RT request by following up to an email you have from a previous request.
+make your new request by replying to an email related to a previous ticket.
 The reasons for this are explained in more detail below

 Writing a Good Bug Report or Job Request